rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 `String[] hero = {"archer", "Brute", "Ninja" };`

-Array size if immutable.
-Means size once dclared cannot be decreased or increased. here in this case, pushing elements more than declared size `5` would result in runtime error.
-`hero[index]` can be to used access elements at a specific index. `hero[0] = "magitian"` is how you assign elements to the array. `hero.length` gives you the size of the array lets discuss about array methids later on.
+Array size is immutable.
+Means size once declared cannot be decreased or increased.
+Here in this case, pushing elements more than declared size `5` would result in runtime error. `hero[index]` can be to used access elements at a specific index. `hero[0] = "magitian"` is how you assign elements to the array. `hero.length` gives you the size of the array lets discuss about array methids later on.

 # Strings and arrays